redibox/schedule/README.md

 If passing in a function directly (like above), the schedule is bound to the `runs` function as the first argument, where the data can be access via `schedule.data`.

-If the value of `runs` is a globally accessible function, the schdule is bound to the function directly (as `this`).
+If the value of `runs` is a globally accessible function, the schedule is bound to the function directly (as `this`).
 For example:

 ```
 ...